Crispin Mckenzie BSc. (Hons) MSc. (Psychology)

 Fees are charged at £50.00 per fifty minute sessions paid fortnightly in advance.

 Monday - Sunday: 10.00 am - 8.00 pm

 Appointments are usually available within 24 hours.

-My private practice is located next to the peaceful setting of Church Wood, St Leonard's.
+My private practice is located on the fringe of a peaceful woodland setting in St Leonard's.

 Free off-street parking is available.